Log in

 It can be easy to forget that “pipeline” is more than just a buzzword.
 Instead, it’s an important sales tool for any sales management operation, and it can make a significant difference to your bottom line.

-The stages of a sales pipeline can help you and your team better understand your sales process.
+Building the stages of a sales pipeline can help you and your team better understand your sales process.
 This visual representation portrays where in the sales funnel your deals are located, where deals are stalling and which sales activities are contributing to reps closing deals and bringing in the most revenue.

 If you aren’t using a sales pipeline, you may lack valuable insights about how effective your sales process is and where your deals are at any given time.